The-Sequence-Ontology/SO-Ontologies/README.md

 Many different file types are present in this repository and most will contain the same information represented in different formats.
 The Open Biomedical Ontologies (OBO) format file (so.obo) has been used for updating terms and relationships.

 Note that we are working to update how we handle issues, so more changes to this repository are coming soon.

+### Legacy

+Some of the files that have been stored on the Sequence Ontology's GitHub repository have not been updated for some time.
+This includes the files that contain cross product information.
+While these files have not been updated with the newest information for Sequence Ontology, these files may still be of use to some individuals.
+These files have moved to the Legacy folder for convenience.